Xtreme Long Drive™

 All competitors must be XLD™ members and hold a current XLD™ Tour Card to register for events, and to be eligible to transfer to the Series Championship.
 The annual Tour Card renews on September 1 each year.
 Tour Cards may be purchased online (HERE on this website) or at the event.
 Event purchases will include a temporary card and license number.
 Permanent cards with a unique competition number will be mailed to competitors.

-2.1 Pathway To The XLD™ Series Championship
+2.1 Pathway To The XLD™ World Championship

-Competitors may qualify for the XLD™ Series Championship via World Ranking Points, League Competition (begins Sept 1, 2020), and / or Major Qualifiers.
-The World Ranking Points leaders on August 1st, 2020, in each (Open Men and Open women) division will receive and invitation to the Series Championship.
+Competitors may qualify for the XLD™ World Championship via World Ranking Points, League Competition (begins Sept 1, 2020), and / or Major Qualifiers.
+The World Ranking Points leaders on August 1st, 2020, in each (Open Men and Open women) division will receive and invitation to the World Championship.
 The winners of each division in each league (begins Sept 1, 2020) will receive an invitation along with the top three of each division at each Regional Major Qualifier.

 2.2 League Competition